Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

 6. Update assignment parameters.

 > [!WARNING]
 > Carefully review the parameters and policies deployed as they have recently changed.
-Review each asssignment file carefully and ensure all parameter values are completed.
+Review each assignment file carefully and ensure all parameter values are completed.
 Due to changes in usage of the Azure Monitor Agent - there are some Data Collection Rules that must be deployed prior to assigning the policies - the source for these DCRs are provided in the assignment file parameter comments.

     Several of the assignment files also have parameters which need to be in place.
 Pay attention to the requirements about having a Log Analytics workspace deployed prior to assigning these policies as it is a requirement for several of the assignments.
 Less generic parameters are also available for modification in the assignment files.